jono-see/Pantracker/README.md

 Allows users to search for products from a number of different stores nearby.

 ### Store rating
 Allows users to rate whether they found the product/s they were looking for at a given store.
-Values can either be changed using on-screen buttons, or by HTML request.
+Values can either be changed using on-screen buttons (currently non-functional), or by HTML request.

-URL for on-screen rating:
+URL for seeing store rating (Note: Displays a HTML page):

 https://info30005-pantracker.herokuapp.com/stores/[id]

 Increase or decrease rating by URL: